Routine Vet Care for Senior Dogs

 Diet Review: a Hidden Variable in Senior Lab Trends

-Diet changes can be a hidden driver of lab shifts in senior dogs, especially when owners add supplements, switch proteins, or move to home-prepared meals.
-Analyses of home-prepared diets for dogs have found frequent mineral and macronutrient imbalances, and some recipes contained measurable heavy metals, which is a strong reason to involve a veterinarian when diet becomes part of the aging plan (Pedrinelli, 2019).
-Nutrition is not only calories; it is the raw material for a more balanced immune response, muscle maintenance, and organ workload.
+Diet changes are a hidden driver of lab shifts in senior dogs — especially when owners add supplements, switch proteins, or move to home cooking.
+Analyses of home-prepared diets for dogs find frequent mineral and macronutrient imbalances, and some recipes carried measurable heavy metals, which is a strong reason to involve a veterinarian when diet becomes part of the aging plan (Pedrinelli, 2019).
+Nutrition isn't only calories; it's the raw material for a balanced immune response, muscle maintenance, and organ workload.

 The Misconception: One Normal Test Means “All Clear”